hirdeshtomar/Stock-Application/README.md

 Implementation Treat this application as a real MVP that should go to production.

 Merge request Provide us with a merge request to master of this repository.

+Frameworks used:

+Spring Boot for writing BackEnd REST API.
+Maven Project Structure.
+Angular JS for writing Frond End Web Page.
+Bootstrap for UI Stylesheets.

+Steps to run the application:

+Import and Build the Maven Project in IDE.
+Update Maven Project.
+Build and Run as Java Application.
+Open Browser and Go TO: http://localhost:8080/index.html